algotoday/website-portfolio/README.md

 # Purpose

-To avail sample(s) of work from my profolio to potential employers as well as collaborators, web developers and software engineers for public usage.
+To avail a sample(s) of work from my profolio to potential employers as well as collaborators, web developers and software engineers for public usage.

 # Critera